What Are The Disadvantages Of Google Sites?

 Then, highlight the data from your form and copy and paste it into the ‘Contacts & Leads’ sheet within Sheetify CRM.

-This essentially adds the website visitor as a new lead within your Sheetify CRM Google template, allowing you to track and manage your new potential customer seamlessly.
+This adds the website visitor as a new lead within your Sheetify CRM Google template, allowing you to track and manage your new potential customer seamlessly.

 Read more about using Sheetify CRM to manage and track leads here.